“What still holds and rises also seeks to perish” ~Gottfried Benn

 For now, it is enough that I am here

-I am here— asking you to sigh out
+—I am here— asking you

 whatever is coalescing in your soul: